[Please Leave Comments and Suggestions for Revisions]

 - Which Great Plains states had many counties with high Norwegian-born proportions in 1930?

 - Which Great Plains states had some counties with high Norwegian-born proportions in 1930?

-Click Apply, then click OK to close the Layer Properties dialog box.
+- Click OK to close the Layer Properties

-Now that you have answered you analytical question, you may want to generate a map to accompany the historical discussion of this question in your text.
+Now that you have answered your analytical question, you may want to generate a map to accompany the historical discussion of this question in your text.

 The map we just created is already there.
 We need to add a legend, scale bar, and title that will help map readers interpret the meaning of the map.
 Because we are conscientious scholars, we will also add a credit line to acknowledge the source of our data.
 The steps below tell you how to add these items to your layout page.
 If you don’t like the initial result, you can always delete the element and try again.

 - From the menu bar at the top of the ArcMap window, select Insert > Title.